flow-next-interview by gmickel

 **IMPORTANT**: This plugin uses `.flow/` for ALL task tracking.
 Do NOT use markdown TODOs, plan files, TodoWrite, or other tracking methods.
 All task state must be read and written via `flowctl`.

 **CRITICAL: flowctl is BUNDLED — NOT installed globally.** `which flowctl` will fail (expected).
-Always use:
+Define once; subsequent blocks use `$FLOWCTL`:

 ```bash